Choosing a Telescope

 The simplest type of mounting, used by small refractors, is the altazimuth design.
 This requires you to move the instrument simultaneously about both axes (the altitude and azimuth) to keep an object in the field of view.

 Larger telescopes incorporate an equatorial mount, which needs to be set up more carefully with the polar axis pointing to the north celestial pole, near Polaris.
-An equatorial mount is more expensive but has the advantage that objects can be kept within the field of view as the Earth rotates by turning the telescope around the poleward-pointing axis only.
+An equatorial mount is more expensive but has the advantage that objects can be kept within the field of view as the Earth rotates by turning the telescope around one axis only.
+However, many beginners find equatorial mounts tricky to set up, and for your first telescope it may be better to avoid them, particularly those without motors.

 In recent years the Dobsonian mount has become increasingly popular as a low-cost, portable alternative to equatorials.
 It incorporates a modified altazimuth design, and is best suited to reflectors used with low-power eyepieces for wide-angle viewing of the sky, in which precise tracking is not essential.